aniamarkh/rsschool-cv/cv.md

 * **Discord**: aniamarkh

 ## Profile

+**My goal** as an entry-level front-end developer:
+to build a friendly, intuitive, and also charming interface between the user and the product.

-Having started my career as a civil engineer, I have strong analytical and critical thinking skills, subject knowledge of mathematics and physics to identify and solve engineering problems, time management skills to ensure project deadlines are met.
-But I'm tired of designing modern Russian "panel houses" on the outskirts of cities.
+Having started my career as a civil engineer, I have strong analytical and critical thinking skills, subject knowledge of mathematics and physics to solve engineering problems, time management skills to ensure project deadlines are met.

-So!
-I am eager to apply my professional background and creativity towards my childhood dream job - creating first-class user experiences and charming websites accessible to everyone all over the world.
+I am eager to apply my professional background and creativity to my career!

 ## Skills